The ousted a former township resident from his position on the Moon Transportation Authority for missing meetings for a full year.

 Two members of the board of supervisors are traditionally appointed to serve on the five-member authority, which was established in 1987 to promote infrastructure development in the community.
 Supervisor Frank Sinatra is also a member.

-McLaughlin resigned from the board of supervisors after his position with U.S. Airways was relocated to Charlotte, NC, and his Snell Drive home was sold.
-His work out-of-state caused him to be absent for much of the board's 2011 meetings, leading residents to question his residency in the township.
+McLaughlin from the board of supervisors after his position with U.S. Airways was relocated to Charlotte, NC, and his Snell Drive home was sold.
+His work out-of-state caused him to be absent for much of the board's 2011 meetings, leading residents to in the township.

 While McLaughlin quit his position on the board of supervisors, he did not formally resign from the authority.